GWeindel/hmp/README.md

-As HMP-MVPA selected those bumps onset per trial we can also look at the predicted bump onsets for a single trial
+As HMP estimated stage onset per trial we can also look at the predicted stage onsets for a given trial.

 ```python